Last Updated on September 14, 2022

 List of Position Numbers in Baseball

-- Pitcher is 1
+- Pitcher is shown as 1

-- Catcher is 2
+- Catcher is shown as 2

-- First Baseman is 3
+- First Baseman is shown as 3

-- Second Baseman is 4
+- Second Baseman is shown as 4

-- Third Baseman is 5
+- Third Baseman is shown as 5

-- Shortstop is 6
+- Shortstop is shown as 6

-- Left Fielder is 7
+- Left Fielder is shown as 7

-- Center Fielder is 8
+- Center Fielder is shown as 8

-- Right Fielder is 9
+- Right Fielder is shown as 9

-Often you will see the term “POS” on a scorebook which stands for “Position” – this is where you list the position numbers.
+Often you will see the term “POS” on a scorebook which stands for “Position” – this is where you will need to list the position numbers.

 These fielding numbers are also important for players to know, and even for the casual fan.
-For example, I’ve lost count of the number of times I’ve watched an MLB game and heard the broadcaster mention something like a "4-6-3 double play”.
+For example, I’ve lost count of the number of times I’ve watched an MLB game and heard the broadcaster mention something like a “6-4-3 double play”.

-What does that mean?
+What does a 6-4-3 double play mean?

 You would know exactly what the broadcaster meant if you understand this simple system of position numbers.